mattegoat/pragma-docs/docs/docs/Resources/Cairo 1/data-feeds/Publishing Data.md

 pip install pragma-sdk
 ```

+Full installation instructions can be found here

 See a full sample script [here](https://github.com/Astraly-Labs/pragma-sdk/blob/master/stagecoach/jobs/publishers/starknet-publisher/app.py), or copy paste the code below to get started.

-Note that you need to set environment variables `PUBLISHER`, `PUBLISHER_ADDRESS`, and `PUBLISHER_PRIVATE_KEY` before running the code.
-You can use the sample .env file here to set them (the file does not include `PUBLISHER_PRIVATE_KEY` for obvious reasons).
+Note that you need to set environment variables `PUBLISHER`, `PUBLISHER_ADDRESS`, and `PUBLISHER_KEYSTORE_PASSWORD` before running the code.
+You can use the sample .env file here to set them (the file does not include `PUBLISHER_KEYSTORE_PASSWORD` for obvious reasons).

 To make fetching data simple, implement your own fetching function using whatever libraries you want, as long as it returns a `List[Entry]`.

 A few notes on expected parameters:

 - If you are a Market Maker/Hedge Fund, the `source` and `publisher` fields will be the same.
 - The `volume` field refers to a 24h cumulative volume in the `quote` asset.
 Our SDK automatically rebases it to be denominated
   by the `base` asset given its `price`.
-- In order to run the `publish` job, you will need to setup a `PragmaPublisherClient` that will use
+- In order to run the `publish` job, you will need to setup a `PragmaOnChainClient` that will use
   the Starknet account you have deployed in step 1 and which you manage with `starkli`.
-- You will also need an `RPC_KEY` corresponding to an [Infura](https://www.infura.io/) API Key.
-⚠️ Soon the SDK will give you access to Pragma's own RPC providers by default and let you the option to add your own RPC url directly.

-⚠️ Troubleshoting ⚠️
-- Make sure you have `cmake` installed if you run into `ERROR: Could not build wheels for crypto-cpp-py, which is required to install pyproject.toml-based projects`
-- `starknet_py.net.client_errors.ClientError: Client failed with code 401: invalid project id`.
-This means you probably have not set your `RPC_KEY` env variable correctly.
+- It's highly recommended you use your own RPC if possible, providers such as [Nethermind](https://data.voyager.online/) are recommended.

 ```python
 import asyncio